NBKRedSpy/QM_ExtraDeployChecks/README.md

 |Partially Loaded Weapons|Checks if a weapon is not fully loaded.
 Ex:  12 out of 24 rounds|CheckPartiallyLoadedWeapons|true|
 |Armor Slot Empty|Checks if any armor slot is not filled.
 Head, body, legs, feet|CheckArmorSlotNotFilled|true|

-# Configuration

-The configuration file will be created on the first game run and can be found at `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\QM_ExtraDeployChecks\config.json`.

 # Rough Edges
 ## UI Overdraw